 - Segment saw blades are circular.
 This circular profile is handy when making cuts in the middle of a material, such as when cutting a rectangle out of a piece of drywall.

 - Scraper blades simulate the look of a manual scraper with a broad, smooth edge that can slide under or behind materials like sheet flooring or bathroom caulk.

 Some tools have added features designed to improve usability or extend the life of the blade.
 Most straight-edge blades feature metric and imperial measurements on the sides, making it easier to gauge the depth of a cut.

 Since oscillating saw blades tend to wear out quickly, most blades have a quick-release system.
 This allows the operator to quickly change blades on the fly, which can be particularly useful for applications such as grinding out grout or cutting metal, which can wear an edge out in less than an hour.

 Oscillating blades attach to the oscillating tool via a C-shaped piece located on the inside of the blade.
-Grooves cut into the piece are designed to fit most oscillating tools, including Milwaukee, Dremel, Ryobi, DeWalt, Chicago, Hitachi, Ridgid, Bosch, and Craftsman, all of which have universal mounting bracket patterns.
+Grooves cut into the piece are designed to fit most oscillating tools, all of which have universal mounting bracket patterns.

 That said, not all oscillating tools will work with all blades.
-Some brands, including Bosch and Fein, use Starlock blades, which use a special star-shape to fit the blade to the tool.
+Some brands use Starlock blades, which use a special star-shape to fit the blade to the tool.
 Starlock fittings create a tighter connection, allowing for better power transfer between the blade and the tool.
 The Starlock system also doesn’t require a hex key, making blade changes much faster.
 Only certain blades are compatible with Starlock oscillating tools.